7 Reasons to Feel Grateful As a Retiree Around the Holidays

-The fact that our ability to feel grateful increases as we age is great news since feeling grateful actually improves your overall health and well-being.
+The fact that our ability to feel grateful increases as we age is great news because feeling grateful actually improves your overall health and well-being.

-Dr. Wendy Mendes of the University of California, San Francisco, has done extensive research and published on the topic of “Effects of Measured and Manipulated Gratitude on Biomarkers of Health and Aging.”
+Dr. Wendy Mendes of the University of California, San Francisco, has done extensive research on the topic of gratitude and your health.
 She has found that higher levels of gratitude generally predict that someone has:

 - Less anxiety and depression

 - Better sleep patterns